 Sample Transaction Clause for Violation 1.6 oz of flower product.
 Total amount of usable cannabis sold exceeds the 1.5 oz restriction under the Personal Use Amount.
 1.5 oz of flower product and a 1 g vape cartridge.
 Total amount sold includes the maximum of the usable cannabis category and additional products.
 Eight 1 g disposable vapes, seven 0.5 g concentrated cannabis containers, and a 1g infused pre-roll.
 Total grams of vape products sold exceeds the 12 g restriction in the Personal Use Amount by 0.5 g (12.5 g of concentrated products being sold in total).
 Seven packages of 100 mg THC edible products, a 50 mg THC tincture, and 3.5 grams of flower.
 Total amount sold includes products containing exactly 750 mg of THC, and an additional amount of usable cannabis.

 Six packages of 75 mg THC edible products, and three 100 mg THC tincture bottles and a container of ten-5 mg THC capsules.

 The total amount of products containing THC sold is 800 mg, which exceeds the personal use amount of 750 mg.

 A dispensary may sell up to two clones or seedlings to any adult who is at least 21 years old and up to four clones or seedlings to any qualifying patient who is at least 21 years old or a registered caregiver.
-A dispensary may sell up to seeds to any adult-use consumer, qualifying patient, or registered caregiver.

-Agent Responsibilities,
+Agent Responsibilities